 Pallas - Pallas Athena or Jupiter's "Brain-Child"

-Pallas is a warrior queen as well - with creative, innovative intelligence for solutions.
+Astrology: Pallas is a warrior queen as well - with creative, innovative intelligence for solutions - so like a "problem solver".
 I've read somewhere "she turns every stumbling block into a stepping stone", which I find really very matching.
 As in the Mythology, she harmonizes the divine feminine and masculine within and uses her abilities for the best outcomes with the least effort.
 She's also about connecting dots/ information (puzzle) and to defend social equality and acceptance but also individual choices.

 Greek Mythology: Minerva (Roman) - Pallas Athena in Greek - Both the "Goddess of Wisdom, Reason and Purity".
 She also is very brave and got a strategic mind, so she also had a title as the "goddess of war" but not alike her Brother Ares.
 As an independent "person" she never married.
 In a competition about the "rulership" of the city of Athens, she won as she gave the people the Olive tree - the people of Athens were actually to pick (kind of an election campaign she won).